Common Investment Mistakes

 Lack of Diversification

-Putting all your eggs in one basket is a risky strategy.
-Failing to diversify your investments leaves your portfolio vulnerable to the poor performance of a single asset.
-Diversification across different asset classes, industries, and geographic regions can help spread risk and enhance the potential for returns.
-By regularly rebalancing your portfolio, you can maintain the desired level of diversification and keep your investments aligned with your goals.
+A risky strategy is to put all of your eggs in one basket.
+If you do not diversify your investments, the entire portfolio is open to the risks associated with a single asset’s poor performance.
+Diversification can be done with respect to asset classes, industries, and even geographic regions, which can help spread risk and enhance the potential returns.
+Keeping the portfolio rebalanced regularly allows you to continue achieving the desired levels of diversification and thus keep your investments aligned with your goals.

 Market Timing